List of Downton Abbey characters: Ethel Parks

 In the third series, Ethel returns, having entered into a life of prostitution.
 Considering Charlie's future, she gives him to Mr and Mrs Bryant.
-She is employed in Crawley house by Isobel and Mrs Patmore teaches her to cook, despite Mrs Bird leaving her post.
-After Ethel attracts considerable gossip, the Dowager Countess intervenes, having Lady Edith place an advertisement for Ethel, so she may find a position elsewhere and have a fresh start.
+She is employed in Crawley House by Isobel, and Mrs Patmore teaches her to cook, despite Mrs Bird leaving her post in protest.
+After Ethel attracts considerable negative gossip in the village, the Dowager Countess intervenes, having Lady Edith place an advertisement for Ethel, so she may find a position elsewhere and have a fresh start.
 Despite misgivings, Mrs Crawley agrees with the plan, although Ethel seems unwilling to accept any position aside from one close to Charlie's new home.
 In response to this, the Dowager Countess decides to ask Mrs Bryant in person if Ethel could have contact with Charlie.
 Mrs Bryant, who had been unhappy abandoning Ethel from the start, agrees and Ethel leaves Mrs Crawley's employment.